windyboy/cert-checker/README.md

 # Cert-Checker

 A command-line tool to check SSL/TLS certificates for secure websites.
-This tool helps you verify the validity, expiration dates, and other important information about SSL/TLS certificates.
+This tool helps you verify the validity, expiration dates, and other important information about SSL/TLS certificates and their certificate chains.

 ## Features

-- Check certificate validity and expiration dates
+- Check complete certificate chain (server, intermediate, and root certificates)
-- Display detailed certificate information
+- Display detailed certificate information for each certificate in the chain
+- Verify chain validity and individual certificate status
 - Support for both text and JSON output formats
 - Configurable warning threshold for certificate expiration
 - Verbose logging for debugging